Makuna/Task/README.md

 There is two tasks implementing a LED Blink showing a "heartbeat" that can only run when awake.
 There is a task that will put the Arduino to a deep sleep 15 seconds after a button press.

-This requires two momentary buttons attached anu io pins and ground.
+This requires two momentary buttons attached any io pins and ground.
 This requires a diode per button be attached between the button pin and a single external interrupt pin.
 The cathode (black band) end of the diode is attached to the button pin; the anode to the interrupt pin.

 ### MessageTask